They struggle because GTM grew reactively — without ever being intentionally designed as a system.

-We help leadership teams see their GTM clearly, diagnose where it’s breaking, and redesign it intentionally.
+We help leadership teams see their GTM clearly, diagnose where it’s breaking, and understand what must change — before action is taken.

 These aren't execution failures.